 You can use Praat to modify the relative durations in an existing sound.

 First, you select a Sound object and click "To Manipulation".
 A Manipulation object will then appear in the list.
 You can then click View & Edit to raise a ManipulationEditor, which will show an empty DurationTier.
 You can add targets to this tier by choosing "Add duration point at cursor" from the "Dur" menu.
-The targets will show up as green dots, which you can easily drag about the duration area.
+The targets will show up as blue dots, which you can easily drag around the duration area.

 To get the modified sound as a separate object, choose Publish resynthesis from the File menu.

 If you modify the pitch curve as well (see Intro 8.1.
 Manipulation of pitch), the modified sound will be based on the modified duration and pitch.

 If you know exactly the times and relative durations, it is advisable to write a script (see Scripting).
 Suppose, for instance, that you have a 355-ms piece of sound, and you want to shorten the first 85 ms to 70 ms, and the remaining 270 ms to 200 ms.

 In your first 85 ms, your relative duration should be 70/85, and during the last 270 ms, it should be 200/270.
 The DurationTier does linear interpolation, so it can only approximate these precise times, but fortunately to any precision you like: